GolfredoPerezFernandez/GolfredoPerezFernandez/README.md

 I'm Golfredo 👨‍💻 Head of Blackchain Engineers @ TheCooties

-I come from Venezuela working remotely in the Metaverse
+Working remotely in the Metaverse

 ## Technology I'm working with